 It’s cold and flu season.
-Children are missing school, adults are missing work and everyone that has been struck has had the unfortunate luck of feeling miserable while they ride their illness out.
+Children are missing school, adults are missing work and everyone who has been struck has had the unfortunate luck of feeling miserable while they ride out their illness.

 Rather than just trying to fight off a cold, flu, or other illness once it strikes, why not try to prevent it in the first place?
 There are many steps you can take to support your immune system naturally.